 In 2020 the first of these projects will become a product, and you’ll be able to see a “powered by Bare Conductive” badge on the bottom.
-But you’ll also see this same technology presented back to our most ., as a tool for prototyping the next killer .
-We have evolved from four students mixing paint in a flat in North London to a company reinventing whole categories of devices with the world’s
+But you’ll also see this same technology presented back to our community, as a tool for prototyping the next killer app.
+We have evolved from four students mixing paint in a flat in North London to a company reinventing whole categories of devices with the world’s most successful companies.

-It hasn’t been a straight line from a student project to a wildly business.
-But I’m incredibly proud of the way that we’ve nurtured our vision and stuck to our principles from the .
-In doing so, we’ve built a fantastic team, attracted forward-thinking , and partnered with globally companies.
+It hasn’t been a straight line from a student project to a wildly successful business.
+But I’m incredibly proud of the way that we’ve nurtured our vision and stuck to our principles from the start.
+In doing so, we’ve built a fantastic team, attracted forward-thinking investors, and partnered with globally successful companies.
 I can’t imagine a better foundation for the next ten years.